Whatsapp Icon

 • Topical treatments for skin discomfort

-Staying hydrated and practicing relaxation techniques such as meditation or deep-breathing exercises can also alleviate some medication side effects.
+Staying hydrated and practising relaxation techniques such as meditation or deep-breathing exercises can also alleviate some medication side effects.

 In conclusion, while GVHD prophylaxis is essential in preventing graft-versus-host disease in cancer patients, it can lead to various side effects.
 By adhering to dietary recommendations, engaging in physical activity, and managing medication side effects with the help of your healthcare provider, you can navigate these challenges and support your body's healing process.